Ext-analogues of Branching laws: An integral formula of Waldspurger, and a conjecture on E-P

 \end{enumerate}

 \end{conj}

-Note that a supercuspidal representation of $\SO(V)$ is a projective object in the category of smooth representations of $\SO(V)$, and hence by Proposition 2.4, it remains a projective object in the category of smooth representations of $\SO(W) \cdot U$.
-Therefore if $\sigma$ or $\sigma'$ is supercuspidal, $\Ext^i_{\SO(W)}[\sigma,\sigma'\otimes \psi] = 0$ for $i > 0$.
-(We leave it to the reader to convince himself that for a supercuspidal representation $\sigma'$ of $\SO(W)$, the representation $\sigma' \otimes \psi$ is an injective module in the category of smooth representations of $\SO(W) \cdot U$.)
-Thus Waldspurger's theorem is equivalent to the conjectural statement on Euler-Poincare characteristic if $\sigma$ or $\sigma'$ is supercuspidal (except that it is not proved if $\sigma'$ is supercuspidal, but $\sigma$ is arbitrary). \ Part 2 of the conjecture is there as the simplest possible explanation of Waldspurger's theorem for tempered representations!
+\begin{remark}Note that a supercuspidal representation of $\SO(V)$ is a projective object in the category of smooth representations of $\SO(V)$, and hence by Proposition 2.4, it remains a projective object in the category of smooth representations of $\SO(W) \cdot U$.
+Therefore if $\sigma$ or $\sigma'$ is supercuspidal, $\Ext^i_{\Bes(V,W)}[\sigma,\sigma'] = 0$ for $i > 0$.
+(We note that for a supercuspidal representation $\sigma'$ of $\SO(W)$, the representation $\sigma' \otimes \psi$ is an injective module in the category of smooth representations of $\SO(W) \cdot U$.)
+Thus Waldspurger's theorem is equivalent to the conjectural statement on Euler-Poincar\'e characteristic if $\sigma$ or $\sigma'$ is supercuspidal (except that it is not proved if $\sigma'$ is supercuspidal, but $\sigma$ is arbitrary). \ Part 2 of the conjecture is there as the simplest possible explanation of Waldspurger's theorem for tempered representations! \end{remark}

-If the representation $\sigma = \C$, the one-dimensional trivial representation of $\SO(V)$, and $W$ is a codimension one subspace of $V$, then in the integral formula above, only maximal elliptic tori of $\SO(W)$ will contribute since $c_\sigma (t)=0$ for non-maximal tori as these are related to Whittaker models on a quasi-split group of semi-simple rank at least 1.
-Thus, in this case, the conjecture regarding $\EP[\C, \sigma']$ reduces to the known theorem (viz., Proposition 2.1(d)) about Euler-Poincare pairing on $\SO(W)$.

-Besides the one dimensional representations of $\SO(V)$, we do not know of any other representations of $\SO(V)$ (for $V$ an isotropic quadratic space of dimension $\geq 3$) of finite length which remain of finite length when restricted to $\SO(W)$, except one case, which corresponds to $V$ a split quadratic space of dimension 4, and $W$ a split quadratic subspace of codimension 1.
-Assuming $\dim (V) =4$, in which case $\SO(V)$ is essentially $\SO(W) \times \SO(W)$, and we can look at infinite dimensional representation of $SO(V)$ which are of the form $\pi = \sigma \boxtimes \C$ under the identification of $\SO(V)$ with $\SO(W) \times \SO(W)$.
-In this case too, only maximal elliptic tori will make a contribution to the integral formula, and once again we are reduced to a known theorem (viz, Proposition 2.1(d)) about Euler-Poincare pairing on $\SO(W)$.

-Let $\SO_{n+1}(F)$ and $\SO_n(F)$ be both quasi-split groups.
-If either the representation $\sigma$ of $G= \SO_{n+1}(F)$, or $\sigma'$ of $H= \SO_n(F)$ is induced from a character of a Borel subgroup, then the conjectural formula on Euler-Poincare becomes (but which we do not know how to prove)
+\begin{example} Assume that either $G=\SO_{n+1}(F)$ is a split group, and $\sigma$ is induced from a character of a Borel subgroup of $G$, or $H= \SO_{n}(F)$ is a split group and $\sigma'$ is induced from a character of a Borel subgroup of $H$.
+Then the conjectural formula on Euler-Poincar\'e becomes $\EP[\sigma, \sigma']= 1$ which is a consequence of Corollary \ref{epson}. \end{example}

-Raphael Beuzart-Plessis has obtained similar integral formulae for tempered representations of unitary groups, cf. \cite{raphael1}.
-Needless to say, it should be expected that the same formula gives Euler-Poincare characteristic of general representations of the groups involved, but we do not go into it here.